Our Links in Sierra Leone

 The Dorothy Springer Trust (DST) was formed in 2006 as a charity that aims to help disabled young people to support themselves and their families through skilled employment.
 DST also actively lobbies for the rights of disabled young people with the government.

 For the latest DST information please check out their website by clicking here.
+You can visit the DST Facebook page, which is updated regularly, here.

 Regent Road Baptist Church